 Do you struggle with any of the following?

-Abuse - Anger - Anxiety - Bereavement - Depression - Disability - Faith - Illness - Loss - Low self-confidence - Low self-esteem - PTSD - Relationship issues - Stress - Trauma - Work problems
+Abuse - Addiction - Anger - Anxiety - Bereavement - Depression - Disability - Faith - Illness - Loss - Low self-confidence - Low self-esteem - PTSD - Relationship issues - Stress - Trauma - Work problems

 All of these issues, and many more, have an emotional aspect and can be helped by counselling.
 Counselling can take time and commitment but can hugely help many people.
 A non-directive approach can allow you the space to untangle thoughts and process new insights, enabling change.
 It is often our thoughts that disturb us, not the situation.
 Teaching your brain an alternative way of dealing with issues can give you back the control and freedom you deserve.